Hepta-VII/Thesis_WardvanGerwen/README.md

 1) Node opening
 2) Bidirectional payment channel opening
 3) Transactions are performed over the lightning network leveraging the point-to-point architecture.
 Payments are routed through the lightning network with the use of HTLC contracts.
-4) Channels are only closed if needed, not after each market transaction/deal

 ```